Lachee/Lachee/README.md

 Well while you are here, check out my twitter! https://twitter.com/Lachee_ I share a lot of cool game stuff and art on it

-Highlight this in Discord API server and I will give you a pat.
+Highlight this in Discord API server and I will give you a pat or something.
+Im Lachee#9999.

 --->